 Conclusion

-Despite all the things mentioned above, I believe board games are one of the best ways of spending your leisure time.
-They’re sociable, encourage strategic thinking, and most importantly – fun.
+Despite all the things mentioned above, I believe board games are a great way of spending your leisure time.
+Although there are caveats we mentioned above, when done right, board games are sociable, encourage strategic thinking, and – fun.

 Read these articles for further explanation: